near/nearcore/docs/architecture/gas/gas_profile.md

 the gas cost for converting the transaction into a receipt.
 To calculate the full gas cost, add up the transaction cost with all receipt costs.

-The transaction outcome does currently not have a gas profile, it only shows the total gas spent on converting the transaction.
+The transaction outcome currently does not have a gas profile, it only shows the total gas spent converting the transaction.
 Arguably, it is not necessary to provide the gas profile since the costs only depend on the list of actions.
-With sufficient understanding of the protocol, one could reverse-engineer the exact breakdown simply by looking at the actin list.
+With sufficient understanding of the protocol, one could reverse-engineer the exact breakdown simply by looking at the action list.
 But adding the profile would still make sense to make it easier to understand.

 ## Gas Profile Versions

-Depending on the `metadata` version, you should expect a different format of the gas profile.
+Depending on the version in `receipts_outcome.outcome.metadata.version`, you should expect a different format of the gas profile.
 Version 1 has no profile data at all.
 Version 2 has a detailed profile but some parameters are conflated, so you cannot extract the exact gas spending in some cases.
 Version 3 will have the cost exactly per parameter.

 Which version of the profile an RPC node returns depends on the version it had when it first processed the transaction.
 The profiles are stored in the database with one version and never updated.
 Therefore, older transactions will usually only have old profiles.
-However, one could replay the chain from genesis with a new nearcore client and generate the newest profile for all transaction in this way.
+However, one could replay the chain from genesis with a new nearcore client and generate the newest profile for all transactions in this way.

 Note: Due to bugs, some nodes will claim they send version 1 but actually